 Thanks to new technology for Olympic athletes, Team USA members at the opening and closing ceremonies of the 2018 Olympic Winter Games weren’t deterred by the frigid PyeongChang weather—which averaged 17 degrees Fahrenheit.

 That’s because their official Ralph Lauren Olympic heated parkas parkas encompassed a groundbreaking mix of cutting-edge American technology created especially for the games.
 The ultra-high-tech uniforms worn in the parade of nations featured an interior self-heating system designed to keep the athletes much warmer than a typical down jacket.

 The parka, with engineering by DuPont and other tech companies, works almost like an electric blanket—except instead of wires or coils sewn into the fabric, the heat comes through a special type of carbon and silver ink bonded to the jacket lining.
 The ink conducts heat in the same way a wire would, and connects to a small battery pack sewn into the garment.
 When fully charged, the jacket itself stores up to 11 hours of heating time.
-Athletes were able to adjust the temperature up or down through a smartphone app.
+Thanks to this new technology for Olympic athletes, they were able to adjust the temperature up or down through a smartphone app.

 Exciting news for Frosties in search of warmer winter garb?

 Well, sort of.
 The limited edition jacket sold out despite a price of $2495-plus.
 But Polo Ralph Lauren is taking names for the waiting list, should they add inventory.